mhahnFr/mhahnFr/README.md

 In the second half of 2020, I started learning C++.
 But soon in the beginning of 2021, I discovered the [42 School], and I decided to give the [42 Heilbronn] a try.
-After I have been selected after the [piscine], I became one of the first students to discover the freshly opened [42 Heilbronn].
+Having been selected after the [piscine], I became one of the first students to discover the freshly opened [42 Heilbronn].
 The language used in their core [curriculum] is the C Programming language.

 </details>